tsahara/r7rs/content/expr.md

 \end{entry}

-Note that there is a third form of {\cf begin} used as a library declaration: see section~\ref{librarydeclarations}.
+Note that there is a third form of ``begin`` used as a library declaration: see section~\ref{librarydeclarations}.

 ### 4.2.4.
 Iteration